-Massachusetts was the least affordable state this year for center-based care for both infants and toddlers.
-Utah, Oregon, Minnesota, New York, Washington, and Hawaii round out the nation’s most unaffordable states for infant and toddler child care.
+Massachusetts was the least affordable state this year for center-based care for toddlers, California is the least affordable state for families with an infant in center-based care.
+Utah, Oregon, Minnesota, New York, Washington and Hawaii round out the nation’s most unaffordable states for infant and toddler child care.

-New in this year’s report are county-level costs for seven states (Alaska, Arizona, Delaware, Hawaii, Massachusetts, Minnesota, and New Hampshire) through our interactive map.
+New in this year’s report are county-level costs for ten states (Alaska, Arizona, Delaware, Hawaii, Indiana, Maryland, Massachusetts, Michigan, Minnesota, and Missouri) through our interactive map.
 We have also included expanded reporting on the average cost of summer child care for school-aged children.
-A more detailed supplement will be released in 2018.
+A more detailed supplement will be released in 2019.

 - In every state, the average cost of center-based infant care is more than 27 percent of median income for single parents, an increase of three percentage points from 2016.